keatonstacks/AVSupport/docs/biamp/tesira.md

   - Instructions for upgrading Tesira firmware to versions 3.8 through 3.11.
 - **DTMF Tone Duration**: [DTMF Tone Duration](https://support.biamp.com/Tesira/Miscellaneous/DTMF_tone_duration)
   - Information on configuring DTMF tone duration in Tesira systems.
-- **Using the Tesira EX-UBT or EX-USB**: [Using the Tesira EX-UBT or EX-USB](https://support.biamp.com/Tesira/Control/Using_the_Tesira_EX-UBT_or_EX-USB)
-  - This guide provides instructions on how to use the Tesira EX-UBT or EX-USB for audio and control applications.
 - **Single Network Connection Option in Tesira**: [Single Network Connection](https://support.biamp.com/Tesira/Control/Single_Network_Connection_option_in_Tesira)
   - This guide provides information on using the single network connection option in Tesira.
 - **Spanning Subnets on the Control Network**: [Spanning Subnets](https://support.biamp.com/Tesira/Control/Spanning_subnets_on_the_control_network)